Is weed legal in Pennsylvania?

 Medical marijuana is legal in Pennsylvania, but adult-use (recreational) cannabis remains illegal under Pennsylvania marijuana laws.

 Possession of small amounts of marijuana is decriminalized in certain cities, including Philadelphia, Pittsburgh, Harrisburg, York, State College, Erie, Lancaster, Bethlehem, and Steelton.
 The Philadelphia law passed in 2014 made the city the largest to decriminalize possession of cannabis at the time.

 The Pennsylvania General Assembly passed the Medical Marijuana Act (Act 16) on April 17, 2016, legalizing the possession, sale, and consumption of medical cannabis.
 It tasked the Pennsylvania Department of Health (DOH) with overseeing the program.

 Where is it safe to purchase weed in Pennsylvania?

 Patients and caregivers must be added to the state’s registry and obtain a medical cannabis ID card in order to purchase medical marijuana from PDH-licensed dispensaries.

-If patients are unable to make purchases themselves, they may designate a caregiver to purchase and deliver the medical cannabis on their behalf and deliver it to them.
+If patients are unable to make purchases themselves, they may designate a caregiver to purchase medical cannabis on their behalf and deliver it to them.
 There are currently no delivery services available to patients other than through a designated caregiver.